-- Maintain a tight envelop around your home.
+- Maintain a tight envelope around your home.
 Replace damaged or deteriorating weather stripping and caulking around windows and doors.

 - Repair any cracks, gaps or holes in exterior walls paying close attention to areas where plumbing lines enter your home.

 - Always close the damper on your fireplace when it is not in use.

 Contact your local utility company and sign up for a home energy audit.
 Many utility companies provide their customers with free or reduced rate energy audits.
 During a home energy audit, a professional energy auditor will inspect your home including your HVAC system, appliances as well as the exterior envelope to ascertain home energy efficiency.
 In addition, you can visit this site to search for home energy audits and rebates in your area.